-Dillard provides leadership for the National Construction Safety Team (NCST) statutory program.
-Dillard is also a member of the National Construction Safety Team for the Technical Investigation of Hurricane Maria’s Impacts on Puerto Rico and will continue to serve as project lead in the National Windstorm Impact Reduction Program’s Study of Hurricane Maria Impacts and Recovery in Puerto Rico.
-Her project focuses on the recovery of the services provided by schools and hospitals and the role of these social institutions in the recovery of communities following disasters.
+Dr. Maria Dillard is a Research Social Scientist for the National Institute of Standards and Technology’s Community Resilience Group.
+Maria is also the Associate Team Lead for the NIST Hurricane Maria Program and Associate Lead Technical Investigator of the National Construction Safety Team (NCST) investigating the impacts of Hurricane Maria on Puerto Rico.
+Maria leads a project within the National Windstorm Impact Reduction Program’s Study of Hurricane Maria Impacts and Recovery in Puerto Rico that is focused on the recovery of the services provided by schools and hospitals and the role of these social institutions in the recovery of communities following disasters.

-Prior to accepting her new position, Dillard served as Research Social Scientist for the Community Resilience Group at NIST.
+Previously, Maria served as the Acting Director of the Disaster and Failure Studies Program at NIST.
 She has a PhD in Sociology from the University of Pittsburgh with a focus on the measurement of social-ecological resilience for coastal and island communities and a MA in Sociology from East Carolina University.
-Previously, Dillard was a Social Scientist for the National Oceanic and Atmospheric Administration’s National Centers for Coastal and Ocean Science and a researcher for the Veterans Affairs Healthcare Administration.
+Prior to coming to NIST, Maria was a Social Scientist for the National Oceanic and Atmospheric Administration’s National Centers for Coastal and Ocean Science and a researcher for the Veterans Affairs Healthcare Administration.
 She has professional experience in community engagement through positions focused on communications, public education, and community outreach for environmental, healthcare, and social issues.